slackapi/template-slash-command-and-dialogs/README.md

     * Usage hint: `[the problem you're having]`
 1. Save and reinstall the app

+If you are using Glitch, the Request URL should look like: `https://slack-slash-command-and-dialogs-blueprint.glitch.me/command`.

 #### Enable Interactive Components
 1. Go back to the app settings and click on Interactive Components.
 1. Set the Request URL to your server (*e.g.* `https://yourname.ngrok.com`) or Glitch URL + `/interactive-component`